zsh-users/fizsh/README.md

 ...

-user@localmachine$ fizsh # or fizsh -r if you installed fizsh previously and you want to update its configuration file
+user@localmachine$ fizsh # or "fizsh -r" if you installed fizsh previously and you want to update its configuration file

 Welcome to fizsh, the friendly interactive zshell